 Q: What information does Red Hat Insights collect?

 A: Red Hat Insights collects metadata about the runtime configuration of a system.
 The data collected is a fraction of what would be collected through an sosreport during a support case.
-Examples of information that may be collected includes a line of a log file matching a rule, host configuration metadata, and runtime information.
+Examples of information that may be collected includes a line of a log file matching a recommendation, host configuration metadata, and runtime information.

 Q: How can I see what information has been collected?

 A: Before any data is sent, you have the option to inspect and redact data.
 The insights-client -- no-upload command lets you view the metadata that has been collected.
 This will let you look at the exact information that Insights is sending to Red Hat.
-Details are available in these two articles: System Information Collected by Red Hat Insights - Red Hat Customer Portal and How can I see what data is collected by Red Hat Insights.
+Details are available in these two articles:

 Q: Can some information be excluded from collection?